-At least quarterly, the Chief Compliance Officer reports to the Audit Committee on ethical concerns received, including the outcome of investigations, any disciplinary action taken, and remedial steps implemented.
+At least annually, the Board receives reports of any ethical concerns received, including the outcome of investigations, any disciplinary action taken, and remedial steps implemented.

-In 2021, there were no modern slavery, human trafficking or any other human rights concerns reported whether internally or through EthicsLine, nor were any identified through other mechanisms.
+In 2022, there were no modern slavery, human trafficking or any other human rights concerns reported whether internally or through EthicsLine, nor were any identified through other mechanisms.

-6. Training and Communication
+5. Training and Communication

-ContourGlobal promotes awareness of our commitments to human rights and ethical behaviour througha variety of mechanisms.
+ContourGlobal promotes awareness of our commitments to human rights and ethical behaviour through a variety of mechanisms.
 Employees are provided with our 'Essential Information', which includes our Code of Conduct, our Human Rights Policy Statement, our Anti-Corruption Compliance Guide, and our Anti-Corruption Policy.
 Further, we provide regular, targeted training to different categories of personnel.